 If you talk to small business owners in your area, and ask them what a surprisingly difficult part of running a business is, there’s a good chance that effective hiring is a popular answer.
-Hiring is something that can determine the success or failure of a business; new or established.
+The hiring process is something that can determine the success or failure of a business; new or established.

 Sometimes you think you’ve found a great hire; nice resume, decent references, compatible personalities, and you think Jackpot!
-Then, lo and behold, they pull a Scooby-Doo villain unmasking and something comes up that you were not expecting.
-Then they end up costing your business thousands of dollars and an immeasurable amount in company morale.
+Then, lo and behold, they pull a Scooby-Doo villain unmasking and suddenly they’re not what you were expecting.
+On top of that, they end up costing your business thousands of dollars and an immeasurable amount in company morale.
 Not ideal.

 The main goal, aside from filling the position, is seeing what gaps are currently on the team, and how many of those gaps can be filled by this new hire.
 Chances are that they won’t fill every gap, but it’s a constant work in progress.
 Go into every new recruitment stint with a clear and unified understanding of the ideal candidate.
 Be as nit-picky as you want, even if you think that candidate doesn’t exist, you’ll be pleasantly surprised.